rootVIII/pdfinverter/README.md

 <img src="https://github.com/rootVIII/pdfinverter/blob/master/screenshots/inverted.png" alt="example1">

-Unfortunately page links are not preserved.
+Unfortunately page links are not preserved, but this program will darken PDFs making them better for night reading.

 A 2-3 page pdf will invert very quickly.
 However a 400 page PDF may take 3-4 minutes.